UoGSoE/examdb/Readme.md

 ```sh
 docker-compose exec app php artisan db:seed --class=TestDataSeeder
 ```
 Now go to http://localhost:3000 and log in as 'admin' / 'secret'.
+Any emails that the system would send out are trapped by a copy of [Mailhog](https://github.com/mailhog/MailHog) running at http://localhost:3025 .

 ### The full app